d-carrigg/BinWips/ReadMe.md

 # BinWips: Binary Written in PowerShell

 :construction: Warning: This repository is still under construction, see the [TODO List](#TODO-List) at the bottom to make sure the features you want are complete​

 Create .NET applications and libraries from PowerShell scripts and inline code blocks.
 Control the generated `.cs`, `.exe` files and any additional resources.
 Generate .NET libraries (`.dll`s) which can be consumed by other .NET applications.
 Compilation targets include any valid platform for `.NET` application including `x86`,`x64` and MSIL (`Any CPU`).
+Currently only the .NET Framework is supported, but .NET Core support is planned.
+This includes support for other platforms such as Linux and MacOS.

 ## Getting Started